tdwg/website/content/pages/conferences/2021/working-sessions/index.md

 **Description:**
 With this workshop we aim to:
 1. Present the recent developments and point to future directions of Plinian Core, specifically the works to make Plinian core compliant with the TDWG's SDS (Standards Documentation Standard.
 2. Maintain an open discussion on different aspects of Plinian Core implementation, documentation and evolution as to gather feed-back and additional participation to tackle the Plinian Core specification maintenance and future developments.
+More information at: [https://github.com/tdwg/PlinianCore](https://github.com/tdwg/PlinianCore)

 ## WS03: Hands-on session on standardization of biological interactions data